This post may contain affiliate links. Please read our disclosure policy.

 Key ingredients

-- Virgin coconut oil – Virgin coconut oil is the type of coconut oil that is solid at cool room temperature.
-If you are at all concerned about coconut flavor, try using a “triple-filtered” variety, which removes all traces of coconut flavor.
+- Virgin coconut oil – the type of coconut oil that is solid at cool room temperature.
+To avoid any coconut flavor, use a “triple-filtered” variety, which removes all traces of coconut flavor—or replace with unsalted butter.

-- Coconut sugar – This granulated unrefined sugar adds a lot of sweetness and some depth of flavor to these brownies.
-It tends to have a much coarser grind than refined granulated sugars, so it has to be dissolved in the warm melted chocolate and coconut oil.
+- Coconut sugar – adds a lot of sweetness and some depth of flavor.
+It's coarse, but we dissolve it in the warm melted chocolate and coconut oil first.

-- Honey – Honey adds liquid sweetness and some nice flavor to these brownies.
+- Honey – adds liquid sweetness and some flavor.

-- Eggs – Eggs add lift, structure, and help balance the coconut flour, which tends to absorb a lot.
+- Eggs – add rise, structure, and help balance the coconut flour, which absorbs a lot of moisture

-- Almond Flour – You must use finely-ground almond flour that has been “blanched,” which just means that the skins of the almonds have been removed.
-I like Honeyville brand or to order from Nuts.com.
-Almond meal will not work as it's too gritty to combine properly and to make a smooth brownie.
+- Almond Flour – must be finely-ground almond flour that has been “blanched,” which just means that the skins of the almonds have been removed.
+I like Wellbee's brand, Diamond brand, or Nuts.com.
+Almond meal is too gritty to combine properly and won't work.

-- Salt – Salt balances the sweetness and brings out the flavor of these brownies.
+- Salt – balances the sweetness and brings out the flavor of these brownies.

-- Baking Soda – Baking soda helps to neutralize the acidity of the honey and cocoa powder, if you aren't used Dutched cocoa powder.
+- Baking Soda – neutralizes the acidity of the honey and cocoa powder, if you aren't using Dutched cocoa powder.

 How to make almond flour brownies